Tyrone (song): Music video

 The accompanying music video for "Tyrone" shows Badu performing the song live.

 Legacy

 Since its release, "Tyrone" has been referenced in other media, most notably in the film Next Friday (2000), when the character Tyrone is making a fake call at a restaurant.
 The song's title was also referenced by Beyoncé in her song "Kitty Kat" (2006) and in the rap of 3LW's single "No More (Baby I'ma Do Right)" (2000), as well as by R. Kelly in the song "When a Woman's Fed Up" (1998).
 The song was covered by American rock band My Morning Jacket on their compilation album Early Recordings (2004).
+A modified version plays over the end credits of the 2023 film They Cloned Tyrone and features on the film's soundtrack.